 Having a bad reputation for your domain and sending IP can significantly impact your email deliverability.
 Email service providers track the sending history and reputation of domains and IPs to determine the legitimacy and trustworthiness of email senders.
 If your domain or sending IP has been associated with spamming activities in the past, email providers may classify your emails as suspicious or spam and filter them accordingly.

-For example, if your sending IP has been previously used by spammers to send unsolicited emails or engage in malicious activities, it can be blacklisted or flagged by email providers.
+For example, if spammers have previously used their sending IP to send unsolicited emails or engage in malicious activities, it can be blocked or flagged by email providers.
 As a result, legitimate emails from your domain may be mistakenly filtered as spam or blocked, preventing them from reaching the recipients’ inboxes.

-To improve your domain and sending IP reputation, you can take several actions.
-These include implementing proper email authentication protocols like SPF, DKIM, and DMARC to verify your identity and ensure your emails are not being forged or spoofed.
+You can take several actions to improve your domain and send IP reputation.
+These include implementing proper email authentication protocols like SPF, DKIM, and DMARC to verify your identity and ensure your emails are not forged or spoofed.

 Your Recipients Marked Your Emails As Spam